cx-cloud-101/speedtest-workshop/azure/measuring-speed.md

 }
 ```

-What?
+What!?
 Hard-coded values for User and Device?
 This sounds like a case for LoggerConfiguration!

 Create two new properties in appsettings.json called `userId` and `loggerId`.